 There’s a constant demand in the U.S. for books and tips about losing weight and being healthy, even though all of the advice boils down to two points: eat right and exercise.
 The simplicity of that approach is so staggering that most people simply don’t get it, or rather, they think it requires loads of qualifications and explanations.
 Nope.
 Eat right and exercise, and you’ll be fine.

 The same kind of over thinking tends to infect financial advice, as well, especially when it’s doled out to college students who are desperate to come up with ways to make a few extra bucks between studying for exams and balancing their social lives.
 Everyone wants a short cut to wealth, and everyone seems convinced that there’s a great mystery surrounding financial stability and that only the most dedicated among us can escape colleges and online degree schools and universities with our bank accounts intact.
 Happily, that’s not the case.
-It’s well within a college student’s ability to start saving money while they’re still getting a degree, and to graduate with a firm grasp on their finances and an idea of how to succeed going forward.
+It’s well within a college student’s ability to start saving money while they’re still getting a degree even if dealing with student loans, and to graduate with a firm grasp on their finances and an idea of how to succeed going forward.
 All it takes is some common sense.

 First things first: Be smart about credit.
 Most undergrads start getting credit card applications in the mail before they’ve finished unpacking in the dorm.
 Every year, there is a bumper crop of 18-year-olds wander into the sights of lending companies who really want to turn those young adults into lifetime customers.
 Credit cards are far from the glorious tools the banks want you to think they are, but they’re not all bad, either.
 The thing to remember about credit is that you’re not borrowing from a bank or other lender; you’re borrowing from yourself.
 If you have the money in your pocket, wallet, or checking account to make an intended purchase, put it on your credit card and then set that cash aside to pay off the balance at the end of the month.
 This will prove to the lender that you’re a responsible spender, and it will help you build a good credit score and a solid reputation with financial organizations.
 If you recklessly charge stuff and run up a high bill, you’ll be stuck paying monthly minimums for years (if not decades), and your credit will tank.
 By spending wisely and making credit work for you, you can ensure better deals, lower interest rates, and more generous loans when it comes time to make major purchase or investments like a car or home.